mile-hi-labs/react-data/README.md

 ## Advanced Usaged
-While React Data is designed to work right out-the-box with minimal configuration it's also highly configurable so you can extend any adapter, serializer, or model to match your needs.
+While React Data is designed to work with minimal configuration, you're going to end up writing your own adapters, serializers, and models to match your needs.
+So, it's important to understand the various parts of this library, how they interconnect, and how to configure them.

 ### The Store
-In React Data, the store acts as the central hub connecting your adapters, serializers, and models together to communciate with your API and store that data locally.
+The Store acts as the central hub connecting your adapters, serializers, and models together to communiciate with your API, retrieve and store data locally.
+So, while you'll need to author those components elsewhere (hopefully in their respective directories) you'll access them from any component through the `store` prop as shown in the Quickstart guide.
-The store uses the React Context API to make itself available from any component using the `withStore` wrapper.
-Then, you can access the store via the props on the component.

 ### Adapters
-In React Data, adapters handle URL configuration when communicating with your API.
+Adapters handle URL configuration when communicating with your API.
 This way, we're able to construct the base URL, endpoint, and any parameters you're looking to pass into the server seamlessly.
-To declare an adapter, simply do the following:
+When authoring a adapter, you should inherit from the `BaseAdapter` provided by React Data like so:

 ```
 # adapters/user.jsx

-import { AppAdapter } from 'react-data';
+import { BaseAdapter } from '@mile-hi-labs/react-data';

-class BlogAdapter extends AppAdapter {
+class BlogAdapter extends BaseAdapter {

 	// Overrides
 	static apiDomain = 'https://api.blogdomain.com';